Juan Barinaga (footballer, born October 2000)

-Juan Ignacio Barinaga (born 10 October 2000) is an Argentine professional footballer who plays as a right-back for Belgrano.
+Juan Ignacio Barinaga (born 10 October 2000) is an Argentine professional footballer who plays as a right-back for Argentine Primera División club Boca Juniors.

 Career

-Barinaga started his career with Newell's Old Boys, before heading to ADIUR at the age of thirteen.
+Barinaga started his career with Newell's Old Boys, before heading to Agrupación Deportiva Infantil Unión Rosario (also known for its acronym "ADIUR") at the age of thirteen.
 Following a 2016 trial, Barinaga joined Belgrano in early 2017.
 He was moved into Alfredo Berti's senior set-up in mid-2019, originally as an unused substitute for a Copa Argentina loss to Real Pilar and a Primera B Nacional win over Barracas Central in July and August respectively.
 Barinaga's professional debut would arrive on 6 September during a 1–1 draw on the road against Deportivo Morón, after he was substituted on in place of Sebastián Luna.
 He scored his first goal on 5 December versus Independiente Rivadavia.